corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-flows.md

 When you verify a transaction you've received from a counterparty, you must also verify every transaction in its dependency chain.
 This means the receiving party needs to be able to ask the sender for all the details of the chain.
-The sender sends the transaction using `SendTransactionFlow`.
-To process all subsequent transaction data vending requests as the receiver walks the dependency chain using `ReceiveTransactionFlow`:
+The sender sends the transaction using `SendTransactionFlow` to process all subsequent transaction data vending requests while the receiver walks the dependency chain using `ReceiveTransactionFlow`:

 {{< tabs name="tabs-18" >}}
 {{% tab name="kotlin" %}}